rjsalvadorr/rise-of-the-raps/readme.md

 ---

-- The Raptors draft **Tracy McGrady** (9th overall).
+- In the 1997 draft, the Raptors draft **Tracy McGrady** (9th overall).
-- In February, the Raptors trade Damon Stoudamire to the Portland Trail Blazers.
+- Later in the season, the Raptors trade Damon Stoudamire to the Portland Trail Blazers.
 - Due to the trade, Darrell Walker resigns as head coach.
 Assistant coach Butch Carter takes over the role.
-- The worst season record in Raptors history.
+- This team finishes with worst season record in Raptors history.

 </MainText>